MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/module-upgrades-from-microsoft-dynamics-gp-2013.md

 ### Setup Checklist window

 The name of the existing Workflow node in the Setup Checklist window has changed to Workflow for SharePoint.
-A new Workflow node has been added for the new Workflow feature in [!INCLUDE[prodshort](../includes/prodshort.md)]. ([!INCLUDE[prodshort](../includes/prodshort.md)] 2013 R2 and later.)
+A new Workflow node has been added for the new Workflow feature in Dynamics GP.
+(Dynamics GP 2013 R2 and later.)

 ### Message Setup window

 All existing messages will be updated to have Standard as the message type in the Message Setup window.
 The Standard message type is for messages that you send to customers or vendors when sending documents in e-mail.
-The new Workflow feature has Workflow Assignment and Workflow Action Completed as message types. ([!INCLUDE[prodshort](../includes/prodshort.md)] 2013 R2)
+The new Workflow feature has Workflow Assignment and Workflow Action Completed as message types.
+(Dynamics GP 2013 R2)

 ### Note window

 You can use the Document Attachment Management window to attach documents to record level notes instead of OLE objects.
 If there is an existing OLE object is attached to a note record, the Attach button in the Note window is a drop-down list where you can select OLE Object or Document Attach.
 By selecting OLE Object, you can open the OLE container.
 If you select Document Attach, the Document Attachment Management window opens.
 A checkmark displays next to the option that has a file attached to the note.

-If there isn't an existing OLE object is attached to the note, the Attach button in the Note window opens the Document Attachment Management window. ([!INCLUDE[prodshort](../includes/prodshort.md)] 2013 R2)
+If there isn't an existing OLE object is attached to the note, the Attach button in the Note window opens the Document Attachment Management window.
+(Dynamics GP 2013 R2)

 You can use the OLE Notes Migration Utility to migrate the documents already attached to notes from OLE objects to the new document attachment functionality.
 For more information refer to Microsoft Dynamics CustomerSource or PartnerSource.